Today we visited the beautiful creekside village of Golant, near Fowey, to join Encounter Cornwall on a canoe trip up the River Fowey.

 I found the paddling quite easy once I had got over the fear of Jasmine diving out, and she settled down to watch the banks slide past, chatting away about what she could see.
 Our first stop was at the historic boathouse of the Penquite estate, a favourite haunt of King Edward VII when he was the Prince of Wales.

-David guided us past the junction where the River Lerryn joins the Fowey and we were able to see the Fowey continuing up towards Lostwithiel via st Winnow and the lovely church there.
+We were guided past the junction where the River Lerryn joins the Fowey and we were able to see the Fowey continuing up towards Lostwithiel via st Winnow and the lovely church there.
 We took the right hand fork and headed on up the creek with beautiful Ethy woods on our left hand side.

 Most of the estuaries in south Cornwall are rias (drowned river valleys) and I love the way that the trees come right down to the water, giving a sense of privacy and peace and only a hint of what lies within.

 Soon we arrived at Lerryn and came ashore for a leg stretch and a welcome coffee at the lovely village shop there.
 There are toilets here by the car park and picnic benches on the green alongside the river.
 The tide was starting to turn as we headed back down the river but the wind had picked up, so paddling home was a little more testing.
-We marvelled at the lovely properties tucked down by the water’s edge and David told us about the days when Lerryn was a bustling port.
+We marvelled at the lovely properties tucked down by the water’s edge built in the days when Lerryn was a bustling port.

 Jasmine fell asleep on the way home (I tell myself it was the gentle motion and my confident paddling) and I could not believe that three hours had passed since we left – time had flown by.
 We spotted so many different birds on our trip, including herons, redshanks, cormorants, black headed gulls, egrets, and a glimpse of a blue flash as a kingfisher darted by.